 New Income Limits

-The new limit for a household of up to 4 people is now $90,300.
-For households with 5 to 8 persons, the new limit is $119,200.
-Both of these increases represent a 3.9% change in the income limits, making the USDA loan available to more borrowers.
+The new limit for a household of up to 4 people is now $103,500.
+For households with 5 to 8 persons, the new limit is $136,600.
+Both of these increases represent a 12.6% change, making this loan available to more borrowers.

 Keep in mind that areas that have a higher cost of living will have slightly higher income limits.
-Your local mortgage lender can provide you with specifics about the income limits for your particular county.
+Your local mortgage lender can provide you with specifics about your particular county.

 Whenever one of these loan types announces a new increase in loan limits, it stirs up business from new buyers.
 Higher loan amounts allow more people to qualify for loans and open up more opportunities across the country for lots of borrowers.

 In a similar fashion, the higher USDA income limits make it easier for a greater range of borrowers to qualify for a home loan.
-And the limits vary slightly from area to area, so some places will have even a higher income limit than the $86,850.
+And they vary slightly from area to area, so some places will have even a higher income limit than the $103,500.

-With the increase in income limits and the availability of lending open to more borrowers, it means that more homes will be potentially available for purchase.
+With the increase and the availability of lending open to more borrowers, it means that more homes will be potentially available for purchase.

 Basics of USDA Loans